A woman’s work is never done.

 As stated above, things were not always that way, and this collection of articles presents a few perceptions of what they were like, why we had reasons to be dissatisfied with the way things were, and why it came about that now we all are becoming equally unhappy.

-Still some of the authors of the opinions appear to be rationalizing that the unhappiness of many is a necessary price to pay for the happiness of a few, people who are quite willing to share the general unhappiness that prevails.
-They perceive that the condition of society was far worse than it is now, especially with respect to the status of women that Marx and Engels (the communist apostles of the 19th century whose blueprints for socialist social engineering we now apply with a vengeance) found so much lacking in value, primarily because it was extensively built on virtue.
+Still, some of the authors of today’s popular opinions appear to be rationalizing that the unhappiness of many is a necessary price to be paid for the happiness of a few who are quite willing not to share the general unhappiness that prevails.
+They perceive that the condition of society was then far worse than it is now, especially with respect to the status of women that Marx and Engels (the communist apostles of the 19th century whose blueprint for socialist social engineering we now apply with a vengeance) found so much lacking in value, primarily because it was extensively built on virtue, mutual respect and love.

-Marx and Engels wanted to bring the productivity of women into the workforce and have them liberated from slaving for their families.
+Marx and Engels wanted to bring the productivity of women into the workforce, making it necessary to have women liberated from slaving for their families.
 In that fashion, women’s productivity can be taxed and applied to the creation of the greatness of the socialist state.
 That was to be achieved through ‘free love’, a concept that is today called ‘sexual freedom’.
 There you are.
+All is good, but is it?
 More…

-One cannot argue that the implementation of the goals promoted by Marx and Engels were not met.
-They must be dancing in their graves, except for that, although women’s work is now being taxed, a woman’s work is never done and many women are now doing it alone, by themselves, and even though men’s work was being taxed all along, only more so now, a man’s work is never done either, but we don’t talk much about that.
+The goals promoted by Marx and Engels were met.
+They must be dancing in their graves, except for that there is a little problem.
+Although women’s work is now being taxed, a woman’s work is never done and many women are now doing it alone, by themselves.
+Moreover, even though men’s work was being taxed all along, only more so now, a man’s work is never done either, but we don’t talk much about that.
 The consequences of that are reflected in this: